Murder of Sam Nordquist: Death

 Nordquist had been reported missing since December 2024.
-The New York State Police did a wellness check on February 9 after Nordquist's family filed a missing persons report with the Canandaigua Police that day.
-Police searched a room at Patty’s Lodge Motel in Hopewell, Ontario County, where Nordquist and at least one of the suspects were reportedly living together and discovered evidence of the abuse.
+The New York State Police did a wellness check on February 9 after Nordquist's family filed a missing persons report with the Ontario County, New York sheriff that day.
+Deputies searched a room at Patty’s Lodge Motel in Hopewell, Ontario County, where Nordquist and at least one of the suspects were reportedly living together, and discovered evidence of the abuse.

+Human remains thought to be those of Nordquist were found in a Yates County field on February 13, about 50 mi southeast of Rochester.
+According to police, Nordquist's body was moved in an attempt to conceal the crime.
+The date of death has been reported as February 2, 2025.

 In a news conference on February 14, Captain Kelly Swift of the New York State Police reported that evidence and witness statements suggested that Nordquist endured prolonged physical and psychological abuse from multiple individuals prior to his death.
+Swift called the case "one of the most horrific crimes" that she had investigated in her law enforcement career.
 According to police reports, the suspects raped Nordquist with a table leg and broomstick; beat him with sticks, dog toys, ropes, and belts; denied him proper nutrition and hydration; forced him to consume urine, feces, and tobacco juice; and poured bleach over him before he succumbed to his injuries.
 The abuse reportedly went on from early December 2024 to February 2025.

-Human remains thought to be those of Nordquist were found in a Yates County field on February 13, about 50 mi southeast of Rochester.
-According to police, Nordquist's body was moved in an attempt to conceal the crime.
-Swift called the case “one of the most horrific crimes” that she had investigated in her law enforcement career.
-The date of death has been reported as February 2, 2025.